spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-configurable-bundle-feature.md

-This document describes how to integrate the [Configurable Bundle](/docs/pbc/all/product-information-management/{{page.version}}/base-shop/feature-overviews/configurable-bundle-feature-overview.html) feature into a Spryker project.
+This document describes how to install the [Configurable Bundle](/docs/pbc/all/product-information-management/{{page.version}}/base-shop/feature-overviews/configurable-bundle-feature-overview.html) feature.

 ## Install feature core